Zhangwai/uu-w-base/docs/components/Vertify.md

 };
 ```

-### Callback when setting succeeded, failed and refreshed:
+### Callback when setting succeeded, failed and refreshed

 ```tsx
 import React from 'react';